Nice luxury room at

 Now, Aidan just needs to have his mouth heal and get used to eating and drinking and talking with his reconstructed palate.
 He also had tubes put in his ears to drain some of the fluid that was there, evidently a common occurence in cleft palate kids.
 Another surgery is on tap sometime in late winter or spring to fix his lip.

 Thanks to all of you for your prayers.
 Thanks also to two good friends who stayed with us during the surgery and to another who stopped by to visit.
 You are very much appreciated!
-Thanks also to the surgeons, nurses, and staff at Children's Hospital.
-Everyone has been so kind and helpful.
+Thanks also to the surgeons, nurses, and staff at

 Julie will head home this evening to be with Lily (thanks to Julie's parents for staying for a few days) and will return in the morning.
 I get to stick around at the hospital tonight and try to comfort Aidan the best I can.
 Hopefully, Aidan can go home tomorrow if all goes as planned.